Trahiega/the-dukes-game1/docs/NPCs/Quick-Rhett.md

 aliases: [Quick Rhett, Rhett]
 ---
 # Quick Rhett
+Owes a debt to [[The-Crimson-Grin|The Grin]].

 Has a home in [[Copperhead]], was in possession of the [[Map-to-the-Arcane-Forge|map to the Arcane Forge]] that the party was tasked with retrieving.

-Was in Winterfield bragging about having the map.
+Wants to be a treasure hunter.

 Has connections to the [[Thieves-Guild|Thieves' Guild]].

+Halward discovered Rhett had the map as he was in Winterfield bragging about having it.
 Despite [[Halward-Priest-of-Selune|Halward]] describing Rhett as a thief, when we asked around Copperhead about him he seemed to be well respected.

 #### Known relationships
 [[Vorian]] & [[Randall]] were guarding the map at Rhett's house in Copperhead